-\emph{Dephasing enhanced transport} $-$ It is known that in the weakly interacting regime $|\Delta|< 1$, in the absence of dephasing, the system is an ideal ballistic conductor for any driving $f$, with a nearly flat density $\av{n_j}$ and a current $\av{J} \propto f$ which is independent of $N$~\cite{prosen09,benenti09b}.
-The introduction of dephasing has been shown to induce diffusive transport, where $\av{n_j}$ instead features a constant gradient and $\av{J} \propto f/N$, characteristic of an Ohmic conductor~\cite{znidaric10a,znidaric10b}.
+It is known that in the weakly interacting regime $|\Delta|< 1$, in the absence of dephasing, the system is an ideal ballistic conductor for any driving $f$, with a nearly flat density profile $\av{n_j}$ and a current $\av{J} \propto f$ which is independent of $N$~\cite{prosen09,benenti09b}.
+The introduction of dephasing has been shown to induce diffusive transport, where the current fulfills the diffusion equation $\av{J}=\kappa\nabla\av{n_j}$, with $\kappa$ the particle conductivity, and $\av{n_j}$ features a constant gradient

+where $\Delta n$ is the density difference between opposite ends of the system (after discarding the boundary sites).
+As a result the current scales with the size of the system as

+characteristic of an Ohmic conductor~\cite{znidaric10a,znidaric10b}.
 In either case the maximum current through the chain occurs at maximal bias $f=1$, where only forward pumping is present, as might be intuitively expected.
-In the non-interacting limit $\Delta = 0$ it has been proven rigorously that a homogeneous chain cannot exhibit any dephasing enhanced transport \cite{znidaric10a,plenio08}; this behaviour was also suggested for weakly-interacting systems where $|\Delta|<1$~\cite{znidaric10b}.
-In \fir{fig2}(a) a complete picture of the latter result is presented.
-Specifically, for $\Delta = 0.5$ the reported current-driving profiles show that dephasing monotonically degrades the current for any driving, confirming that this behaviour persists even in the presence of weak interactions.
-Thus, the present work focuses on the strongly interacting regime $|\Delta|> 1$.
+In the non-interacting limit $\Delta = 0$ it has been proven rigorously that a homogeneous chain cannot exhibit any dephasing enhanced end-to-end transport \cite{znidaric10a,plenio08,kassal12}; this behaviour was also suggested for weakly-interacting systems where $|\Delta|<1$~\cite{znidaric10b}.
+In \fir{fig2}(a) we report the current-driving profiles for $\Delta = 0.5$ showing that dephasing monotonically degrades the current for any driving, confirming that this behaviour persists even in the presence of weak interactions.
+Thus, in this work we focus on the strongly interacting regime $|\Delta|> 1$.